FraserBrooks/java_messaging_system/README.md

 ## ClientSender.java

    * Loops forever doing the following.
-   * Reads a recipient name from the user.
-   * Reads a message from the user.
+   * Reads an input from the user.
-   * Sends them both to the server.
+   * Sends it to the server if it is non-empty string.
+   * If input is the **quit** command then exit.

 ## ClientReceiver.java

 * Loops forever doing the following.
 * Reads a string from the server.
 * Prints it for the user to see.
+* If inputStream returns null then end thread
+  * Happens when the Server closes stream after **quit**
+* If Exception is thrown then interrupt ClientSender

 ## Server.java

    * Creates server socket.
-   * Creates a client table as explained above.
+   * Creates a client table and password table
    * Loops forever doing the following.
    * Waits for connection from the socket.
+   * Passes the connection to a new ServerAuthenticator

+## ServerAuthenticator.java

+   * Sends welcome message to user
+   * Loops forever until client logs on or quits
-   * Reads the client name.
+   * Reads user input and runs the appropriate method:
-   * Updates the table with the client as the key and a new queue for it as the value.
-   * Starts two threads ServerReceiver and ServerSender.
+   	* Log in
+   	* Register
+   	* Quit
+   * Once a client has logged on it creates a ServerReceiver and Sender thread to handle the client and adds the client to the client table.

 ## ServerReceiver.java

-   * Loops for ever doing the following.
+* Loops forever doing the following
-   * Reads two strings from the client.
-One it the recipients name.
-The other is the message.
-   * Puts the message in the queue for the recipient.
-   * Uses the table to find the queue.
+* Reads user input and runs the appropriate method:
+  * Message
+  * Log Out
+  * People
+  * Quit
+* If a client logs out then remove them from the client table
+and create a new ServerAuthenicator

 ## ServerSender.java

-   * Loops for ever reading a message from queue for its correponding client (ClientReceiver), and seding it to the client.
+   * Loops forever reading a message from queue for its corresponding client (ClientReceiver), and sending it to the client.
 The table is not needed, because the server sender handles one specific client.

+## ClientHasQuitException

+   * Exception to be thrown when a client enters the **quit** command no matter where they are in the protocol.

+## PasswordTable.java
+* Used by the server.
+   * It associates a PasswordEntry to each client name.
+   * Implemented with Map.
+   * More precisely with the interface ConcurrentMap using the implementation ConcurrentHashMap.

+## PasswordEntry.java
+* Class for grouping salt with encrypted password
+## PasswordService.java
+* Static class that handles all encryption and authorisation